wittfabian/djangae/djangae/contrib/pagination/README.md

 This app provides two things that work together to efficiently paginate datasets on the datastore:

- - `@paginated_model` - A class decorator that dynamically generates (a) precalculated field(s) on a model, which can be used for ordering and `__gte` filtering, rather than doing inefficient slicing.
+ - `@paginated_model` - A class decorator that dynamically generates (a) precalculated field(s) on a model, which can be used for ordering and `__gt` filtering, rather than doing inefficient slicing.
- - `DatastorePaginator` - A Paginator subclass which uses the precalculated field(s) along with memcache to efficiently paginate and doesn't count all the results.
+ - `Paginator` - A Paginator subclass which uses the precalculated field(s) along with memcache to efficiently paginate and doesn't count all the results.

 ### Can you explain that a bit more?